JeremyWurbs/autograd/README.md

     build_topo(self)
 ```

-Which builds a sequential traversal through the graph in `topo`, which is subsequently
+Which builds a sequential traversal path through the graph in `topo`, which is subsequently
 traversed with:

 ```python